 Permit Section Exposure Control Measurable Goal Measure of Assessment Milestones Proposed Completion Date Responsible Party I.C.2.c(2)iv Abatement and Removal BMPs Conduct street sweeping at paved areas including Woodlawn Avenue Attaining low levels of solids and PCBs being discharged into the forebays and water quality basin and through Outfall 001 The City currently conducts street sweeping at a minimum of twice / year (Spring and Fall).
 In addition, street sweeping along East Street and Woodlawn Avenue is also done once during the summer months.
-Routine City of Pittsfield Conduct street sweeping at paved areas which must include all of the 20s and 30s complex Evaluate the need for sweeping based on the Q2 site inspection June 30, 2024 PEDA Contractor or City of Pittsfield I.C.2.c(2)vi Abatement and Removal BMPs Enhance storage capacity of the water quality basin through upstream engineering controls Reduce the volume of water to be managed by the forebays and the water quality basin as measured by flow through Outfall 001 Site 9 - includes the construction of rain gardens and water management structures to reduce peak and total flows to Outfall 001 December 31, 2024 PEDA / Contractor(s) Site 7 and 8 (former 40s Complex) is not currently scheduled for redevelopment To Be Determined PEDA / Contractor(s) I.C.2.c(2)vii Abatement and Removal BMPs Enhance storage capacity of the existing water quality basin; Improved functionality of the water quality basin Evaluate the need to enhance the storage capacity of the water quality basin on bi-annual basis.
-Currently the basin is functioning as intended December 31, 2025 PEDA / Contractor(s) I.C.2.c(3)i Eliminate or Minimize PCBs discharging through Outfall 001 Disconnect the existing conveyance system identified as contributing PCBs to the discharge Attaining low levels of PCBs being discharged into the water quality basin and through Outfall 001.
-The Site 9 Redevelopment project (former Teens Complex) includes the replacement of all portions of the conveyance system located within of Site 9 of the WSBP December 31, 2024 PEDA / Contractor(s)
+Routine City of Pittsfield Conduct street sweeping at paved areas which must include all of the 20s and 30s complex The need for street sweeping will be evaluated as part of quarterly inspections Routine PEDA Contractor or City of Pittsfield I.C.2.c(2)vi Abatement and Removal BMPs Enhance storage capacity of the water quality basin through upstream engineering controls Reduce the volume of water to be managed by the forebays and the water quality basin as measured by flow through Outfall 001 Site 9 - includes the construction of rain gardens and water management structures to reduce peak and total flows to Outfall 001 Completed in 2024 PEDA / Contractor(s) Site 7 and 8 (former 40s Complex) is not currently scheduled for redevelopment To Be Determined PEDA / Contractor(s) I.C.2.c(2)vii Abatement and Removal BMPs Enhance storage capacity of the existing water quality basin; Meeting permit effluent limitations Since PEDA has been meeting effluent limitations, this BMP is not required at this time.
+To Be Determined PEDA / Contractor(s) I.C.2.c(3)i Eliminate or Minimize PCBs discharging through Outfall 001 Disconnect the existing conveyance system identified as contributing PCBs to the discharge Attaining low levels of PCBs being discharged into the water quality basin and through Outfall 001.
+The Site 9 Redevelopment project (former Teens Complex) includes the replacement of all portions of the conveyance system located within of Site 9 of the WSBP Completed in 2024 PEDA / Contractor(s)